 Skill: Comparing Numbers

-The magnitude of a large number can be understood by comparing it to other numbers and quantities.
+Understanding the magnitude of a large number may be done by comparing it to other numbers and quantities.
 For example:

-• 1 billion seconds is around 32 years.
+• One billion seconds is around 32 years.

 Numbers expressed in scientific notation can be compared by considering the number of times the decimal number is multiplied or divided by ten.
 The more times it is multiplied by ten, the greater the number.
 The more times it is divided by ten, the smaller the number.